radiantlogic-v8/documentation-new/documentation/installation-guide/01-prerequisites.md

 Hard Drive: 500 GB of disk space (the hard disk usage will vary depending on log types/levels that are enabled and the desired log history to maintain).
 The recommended minimum data transfer rate is 150 MB/sec.

-Software
-Operating Systems: Windows Server 2016, Windows Server 2019, Windows Server Core
+Software Operating Systems: Windows Server 2016, Windows Server 2019, Windows Server 2022, Windows Server Core

 ### Linux 64-bit Platforms